Display hierarchical Term Sets to your Web Part

 });

-Now, transform this result to an object that can be reused to display a tree.
+Now, transform this result into an object that can be reused to display a tree.
 I chose the structure proposed by the framework jsTree.

-First, create a function that allows to get each individual term:
+First, create a function that allows getting each individual term:

 public buildTree(ts: Array<any>): Array<any> {